Samuel McPhail: Founding of Redwood Falls and Redwood County

-On May 2, 1864 after serving in the 1st Minnesota Cavalry Regiment, McPhail came to what is now Redwood Falls, Minnesota with a party of 4 other land speculators in order to claim land.
-The settlement itself consisted of a stockade wall made of sod and reinforced with a four foot ditch along with a log cabin lined with bricks on the inside for added protection.
-Settler John St. George Honner later joined McPhail at the stockade in 1864 and would settle in the northern section of what is now Honner Township, named after John Honner.
+On May 2, 1864, McPhail came to what is now Redwood Falls, Minnesota with a party of four other land speculators in order to claim land.
+The settlement itself consisted of a stockade wall made of sod and reinforced with a four-foot ditch, along with a log cabin lined with bricks on the inside for added protection.
+Settler John St. George Honner later joined McPhail at the stockade in 1864 and would settle in the northern section of what is now Honner Township, which was named after him.

-One year later in 1865 McPhail had platted the town of Redwood Falls.
-McPhail became the Judge of probate, the first County attorney, the first road supervisor, and became the editor of The Redwood Falls Patriot newspaper.
-By 1874, Redwood Falls had a population of 200 people and was established as the county seat of Redwood County, Minnesota.
+A year later, McPhail platted the town of Redwood Falls.
+He became the judge of probate, the first county attorney, the first road supervisor, and the editor of The Redwood Falls Patriot newspaper.
+By 1874, Redwood Falls had a population of 200 people and was established as the county seat of Redwood County.

 Later life in Lincoln County

-In 1875 after 12 years in Caledonia and a decade in Redwood Falls, McPhail at age 49 moved to Lincoln County, Minnesota where he would reside for the remainder of his life.
-McPhail founded Alta Vista Township in 1875.
-He derived the name Alta Vista supposedly from his time spent in Mexico during the Mexican–American War, alta or alto meaning "high" and vista meaning "pleasing view".
-McPhail also served as the county attorney and county surveyor for Lincoln County.
-McPhail later became an arborist and studied different species of Minnesota trees.
-McPhail's wife Martha died in 1885, McPhail remarried and had several more children.
+In 1875, McPhail moved to Lincoln County, Minnesota, where he would reside for the remainder of his life.
+He founded Alta Vista Township that year.
+It is believed that he derived the name Alta Vista from his time spent in Mexico during the Mexican–American War, alta or alto meaning "high" and vista meaning "pleasing view".
+He served as the county attorney and county surveyor for Lincoln County; he later became an arborist and studied different species of Minnesota trees.
+McPhail's wife, Martha, died in 1885; he later remarried and had several more children.

 Death and legacy

-Samuel McPhail died on March 2, 1902 from stomach cancer at his farm in Alta Vista Township.
+Samuel McPhail died on March 2, 1902, from stomach cancer at his farm in Alta Vista Township.
 He was initially buried at his farm, but was later moved to the Canby City Cemetery in Canby, Minnesota.

 The McPhail's Butte Overlook is a state historic site owned and operated by the State Historical Society of North Dakota along the Sibley Trail.
-It is named "McPhail's butte" as Colonel McPhail utilized the natural area as an overlook and vantage point during the Battle of Big Mound where the 1st Minnesota Cavalry Regiment controlled the highest vantage point during the course of the battle.
+It is so named because Colonel McPhail utilized the area as an overlook and vantage point during the Battle of Big Mound where the 1st Minnesota Cavalry Regiment controlled the highest vantage point during the course of the battle.

-The following areas in the state of Minnesota were founded by McPhail: